mzainjahangir/TicTacToe/README.md

 - Only tested on a **Microsoft Windows PC**.

 ## Future Enhancements
-- Add a more intellignet AI (MinMax Algorithm)
+- Add a more intellignet AI (MiniMax Algorithm)
 - Add sounds and music
 - Add tweans to centrain situations to accentuate the experience.
 - Add move logger to retrace the moves made and be able to replay.
 - Player vs player and AI VS AI modes.
-- Difficulty levels of AI.
+- Option to select difficulty level of AI.